j-sulliman/j-sulliman.github.io/docs/Observability/dotnet.md

 If this is your first foray into AppDynamics or, you just want to step through some structured self-paced labs, I recommend checking out the following [Appdynamics on DevNet](https://developer.cisco.com/site/appdynamics/)

+While this mostly follows the official documentation noted below - there were a few caveats, hurdles and a bit of trial and error to get things working, hopefully this will save someone time!

 # 1.2 References
 *  [Install the .NET Agent for Linux in Containers](https://docs.appdynamics.com/appd/22.x/latest/en/application-monitoring/install-app-server-agents/net-agent/net-agent-for-linux/net-agent-for-linux-container-installation/install-the-net-agent-for-linux-in-containers#id-.Installthe.NETAgentforLinuxinContainersv22.2-dockerfile)